MolSSI-Education/gpu_programming_intermediate/_episodes/01-introduction.md

 ### 2.3.
 Host-Device Memory Management

-Since in heterogeneous parallel programs within CUDA framework, the host (CPU and its memory) and the device (GPU and its memory) reside in distinct domains, memory management becomes an important task for the programmer.
+Since in heterogeneous parallel programs within CUDA framework, the host (CPU and its memory) and the device (GPU and its memory) domains are distinct, memory management becomes an important task for the programmer.
 For example, although both host and kernel variables can be defined in the same code file, the host functions or device kernels cannot generally access the variables from the other domain.
 CUDA runtime API functions are often implemented in a way that they make pre-assumptions about the memory space of the incoming arguments and variables.
 Therefore, it becomes programmer's responsibility to pass variables from appropriate memory domains